Vyral/base-template/_posts/2025-02-07-how-did-the-twin-cities-housing-market-perform-in-2024.md

 {% include HVButton.html %}

 The real estate market remained strong in 2024, setting new records and maintaining steady momentum.
-As the 2025 spring market begins, it presents an opportunity for both buyers and sellers to make the most of current market conditions. **Let's take a closer look at last year’s performance in the greater Twin Cities 16-county metro area.**
+As the 2025 spring market begins, it presents an opportunity for both buyers and sellers to make the most of current market conditions. **Let’s take a closer look at last year’s performance in the greater Twin Cities 16-county metro area.**

 The average sale price saw a 3.4% increase, rising from $434,125 in 2023 to $450,131 in 2024.
 Meanwhile, inventory declined by the same percentage, dropping from 6,950 homes to 6,712.
 Homes also spent more time on the market, with the average days on the market increasing by 12.5%, moving from 40 days in 2023 to 45 days in 2024.